lucasalvesteixeira/robbyson-abstract-framework/README.md

 ## Usage & Instructions

+This is a project restricted to a certain group of developers.
+The use of its features depends on a preconfigured macro environment.

-This is a set of abstract methods that implement CRUD functionality.
-By extending the classes by explicitly explaining the data models, all operations will be inherited.
+The implementation contains abstract methods with CRUD functionality.
+By extending the classes explicitly explaining the data models, all operations will be inherited.

 # Installing
 ```